-For purposes of this Section [x], the following definitions shall apply.
-All capitalized terms shall be defined in accordance with the definitions established under the Governing Laws or Section 2.0, or as set forth in the PAA Regulations.
-With respect to their application to this Section [X], to the extent that there is any conflict between the definitions or terms set forth in, or otherwise regulated by, the Governing Laws and those defined or used in this Section [X], inclusive of any applicable Design Standards, PAA Regulations, or any other applicable associated local zoning requirement (e.g., zoning requirement contained in another section of the Zoning [Bylaw/Ordinance] that is nonetheless incorporated by reference), the terms of the Governing Laws shall govern.
+For purposes of this Section [x], Chapter 135, the following definitions shall apply.
+All capitalized bolded terms shall be defined in accordance with the definitions established under the Governing Laws or Section 2.0135-3, or as set forth in the Plan Approval Authority (PAA) Regulations.
+With 8/3/20217/28/20215/25/2021 respect to their application to this Section [X], tTo the extent that there is any conflict between the definitions or terms set forth in, or otherwise regulated by, the Governing Laws and those defined or used in this Section [X]135-3, inclusive of any applicable Design Standards, PAA Regulations, or any other applicable associated local zoning requirement (e.g., zoning requirement contained in another section of the Zoning Bylaw[Bylaw/Ordinance]-that is nonetheless incorporated by reference), the terms of the Governing Laws shall govern.